NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   ``extension/WaterFixturesMonthlyScheduleMultipliers``  array                        No        See [#]_  12 comma-separated monthly multipliers
   =====================================================  =======  =====  ===========  ========  ========  ===============================================

-  .. [#] If WaterFixturesWeekdayScheduleFractions or WaterFixturesWeekendScheduleFractions not provided (and :ref:`schedules_detailed` not used), default values (see table below) from Table C.3(5) of ANSI/RESNET/ICC 301-2022 Addendum C are used.
+  .. [#] If WaterFixturesWeekdayScheduleFractions or WaterFixturesWeekendScheduleFractions not provided (and :ref:`schedules_detailed` not used), default values (see table below) are used.
   .. [#] If WaterFixturesMonthlyScheduleMultipliers not provided (and :ref:`schedules_detailed` not used), default values (see table below) are used.

 .. csv-table::